yuehchou/yuehchou.github.io/_pages/projects/NYMU/disorder.md

   &emsp; 3.
 Use ICC to extract useful Radiomics features:<br>
   &emsp; &ensp; a.
 Use function "rpy2.robjects.packages.importr("ICC")" to compute ICC values.<br>
   &emsp; &ensp; b.
 ICC values:<br>
     &emsp; &emsp; &emsp; We get very pool results, since all ICC values are less than 0.4 (poor correlation).
-You can check the more detail Radiomics results in my GItHub.<br>
+You can check the more detail Radiomics results in GitHub.<br>

   &emsp; 4.
 Design model:<br>
   &emsp; &emsp; &ensp; ICC results are very weak so that we cannot to design robust model to classify.<br><br>